 Because of that, we can’t always conclude that walking itself helps keep weight gain away or makes someone incapable of developing a disease — but we can assume that people who walk more also probably practice other healthy habits, which all come together to protect them from the various effects of aging.

-If you’re not already intentionally walking daily, here are six reasons you might want to start:
+If you’re not already intentionally walking daily, here are several reasons you might want to start:

 1. Helps You Maintain a Healthy Weight